niklasR/SF-FreePBX/README.md

  * Python 2.7
  * telnet access to the PBX server

-Names for the extensions need to be saved in the format `$FIRST_NAME $LAST_NAME` in FreePBX, and accordingly in SalesForce.
+Names for the extensions need to be saved in the format `$FirstName $LastName` in FreePBX, and accordingly in SalesForce.

 ## Installation
 ### FreePBX